NIT-Administrative-Systems/AS-CloudDocs/iac/tf-upgrading.md

 ## Going Live with the Upgrade
 Once your v0.12 changes are valid, moving the new module into production should be painless.
 The underlying terraform code may have been updated, but the `terraform plan` should be unchanged.
 No changes should be made to your infrastructure as a result of this upgrade.

 After you run `terraform apply` with the new version of terraform, that module's `tfstate` is updated.
 This occurs even if the `terraform apply` command fails to fully execute.
-You cannot revert to a older version fo terraform.
+You cannot revert to a older version of terraform.
 This is applicable even for minor version bumps (e.g. 0.12.19 to 0.12.20).

 ## VS Code Support
 If you are using the Terraform VS Code extension, you will need to make adjustments to its configuration so it will work with the v0.12 language changes.